fboucquez/symbol-bootstrap/docs/start.md

 Single command that aggregates config, compose and run in one line!

-This is an ONLINE command.
+This command is typically run in ONLINE mode.
 It uses docker, docker compose, and images must be pulled from the internet.
 It's expected for a mainnet/testnet node to be connected to the internet.

-Note: If you require your setup to be OFFLINE, you can run `config`, and `compose` in your offline machine, zip and copy the target folder into the online machine, and execute `run` or `start` there.
+However, if you require your setup to be OFFLINE, you can run `config`, and `compose` in your offline machine, zip and copy the target folder into the online machine, and execute `run` or `start` there.

 * [`symbol-bootstrap start`](#symbol-bootstrap-start)